shortstheory/shortstheory.github.io/_posts/2023-06-09-hertz-rental-scam.md

 * I returned the car at 959am on March 8 2021.
 When I returned the keys, the Hertz representative at the counter did not come downstairs to inspect the vehicle in my presence.
 The odometer reading when I returned the vehicle was 17942 miles.

-* On 15 April 2021, I received an email from someone named Chad Miner at Hertz who claims damages of $1129.83 for damage concerning the front bumper.
+* On 15 April 2021, I received an email from someone named Chad Miner at Hertz who claims damages of USD 1129.83 for damage concerning the front bumper.
 The email contained a [document](/content/images/2023/hertz/documentation/013981537406_PhotoEstimate.pdf) where the damage was reported on 18 March 2021 with the car's odometer at 18290 miles.
 The report also contained a [pre-rental inspection report](/content/images/2023/hertz/documentation/station_report_summary_v2traverse.pdf) dated 28 October 2020 with the car's odometer at 11821 miles.
 In this pre-rental inspection report, the car's front bumper is unblemished.

 ![Alt text](/content/images/2023/hertz/hertz-old-pics.png)